-In our opinion, the accompanying balance sheets and the related statements of operations, changes in shareholders' equity and cash flows present fairly, in all material respects, the financial position of Urogen Pharma Ltd. (the Company) at December 31, 2014 and 2013, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2014 in conformity with accounting principles generally accepted in United States of America.
+In our opinion, the accompanying balance sheets and the related statements of operations, changes in shareholders' equity and cash flows present fairly, in all material respects, the financial position of Urogen Pharma Ltd. (the Company) at December 31, 2015 and 2014, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2015 in conformity with accounting principles generally accepted in United States of America.
 These financial statements are the responsibility of the Company's management and Board of Directors.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management and Board of Directors, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

 As discussed in Note 1 to the financial statements, the Company is in the research and development stage and has not yet generated revenue from its operations.
 During its years of operation, the Company has incurred cumulative losses and negative cash flows from operating activities.
-As of December 31, 2014 the accumulated deficit was \$12,584 thousand.
-As the Company expects to continue to incur negative cash flows from operations, there is substantial doubt about the Company's ability to continue as a going concern.
+As of December 31, 2015 the accumulated deficit was \$25,273 thousand.
+Subsequent to December 31, 2015 the Company incurred additional significant losses and expects to continue to incur negative cash flows from operations.
+As a result, there are substantial doubts about the Company's ability to continue as a going concern.
 These financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.

-Tel-Aviv, Israel March 4, 2016 /s/ Kesselman & Kesselman Certified Public Accountants (lsr.)
+Tel-Aviv, Israel April 20, 2016 Kesselman & Kesselman Certified Public Accountants (Isr.)
 A member firm of PricewaterhouseCoopers International Limited

-Kesselman, Kesselman, Trade Tower, 25 Hamered Street, Tel-Aviv 6812508, Israel, P.O.
+Kesselman & Kesselman, Trade Tower, 25 Hamered Street, Tel-Aviv 6812508, Israel, P.O.
 Box 50005 Tel-Aviv 6150001 Telephone: +972-3-7954555, Fax:+972-3-7954556, www.pwc.com/il